UU-Human-Evolution/1MB335/Lab7.md

 `PATH_TO_BEAST_FOLDER/beast/bin/beast`

-BEAST2 uses different GUI apps for the different steps, so we will need to change the name of the app accordingly.
+BEAST2 uses different GUI (Graphical User Interface) apps for the different steps, so we will need to change the name of the app accordingly.

 The input files for BEAST2 are in the NEXUS or FASTA alignment format.
-You will work on your own two datasets (in nexus format).
+You will work on your own two datasets (**in nexus format**).
 - The first step is to create an **XML file** with the settings for our BEAST run.
-This is done with BEAUTi:
+This is done with **BEAUTi**:

 `./SRC/beast/bin/beauti`

-- Once the new window pops up, you have to import the alignment file.
-We want to do this for **both our alignments**.
+- Once the new window pops up, you have to **import the alignment file**.
+- We want to do this for **both our alignments**.
 You can do it from the *File/ Import Dataset* menu or by clicking in the "+" symbol in the lower left corner.
-- Once you have the alignment loaded, we need to specify the settings we are going to run BEAST with.
+- Once you have the alignment loaded, we need to **specify the settings we are going to run BEAST with**.
 BEAUTi offers a lot of different options, and we can even subdivide our alignment to apply different models to different regions, estimate split times, etc.

 However, as we are only interested on **reconstructing the phylogeny** of our sequences, we are going to **modify only a few of the settings**.

 - The first one is the Evolution Model, which can be done through the **Site Model tab**.
-- As we are going to use the same model IQTree selected and BEAST only has integrated models for JC69, TN93, HKY and GTR, you **may need to modify one of these** to adapt it to your actual model.
-This can be done by modifying the XML file (explained here: https://beast.community/custom_substitution_models) or from BEAUTi by following this table (source: https:// justinbagley.rbind.io/2016/10/11/setting-dna-substitution-models-beast/)
+- As we are going to use the same model IQTree selected and BEAST only has a few integrated models built in (JC69, TN93, HKY and GTR), you **may need to modify one of these** to **adapt it to your actual model**.
+This can be done by:
+a) **modifying the XML file** (explained here: https://beast.community/custom_substitution_models)
+b) **or from BEAUTi by following this table** (source: https:// justinbagley.rbind.io/2016/10/11/setting-dna-substitution-models-beast/)

 ![BEAST Model Setup table](./Figures/BEAST2-model-setup.png)

 If your model has some other letters, like "+I" or "+R", you can find what they mean here: http:// www.iqtree.org/doc/Substitution-Models and modify the settings accordingly.

 Once we have everything set up in the Site Model, we move to the **Priors tab**,
 - select **Yule Model**,
 - as a birth rate a **Gamma distribution**